vidstack/player/apps/site/src/routes/docs/player/[...5]components/[...3_deep]ui/[...15]time/_Docs.md

 ---
-description: This element is used to display certain media states as a unit of time, such as the current time or duration.
+description: This component is used to display certain media states as a unit of time, such as the current time or duration.
 ---

 ## Usage